michalmietlinski/Interview-questions/Front-end/SASS/readme.md

 * What can function be used to?
 * Are there loops within Sass?
 * What can you use loops in sass for?
-* What does extend do?
+* What does "extend" do?
 * Can you extend class in Sass which is not later used in CSS? (placeholder selectors)
 * What can you put in Sass variables?
 * Can you generate names of classes in sass?